 - In Mutiny, just about any ability with global range can be this.
 The Tidal Wave in particular stands out, as unlike the others, it's not limited by terrain, doesn't need to be aimed, and will hit everything in the lower half of the map for massive damage.
 Some maps start your whole team on the bottom half, only for an enemy to whip out a Tidal Wave on their first turn.

-- The North Star from Steamlands is a minigun that deals an absolutely ludicrous amount of DPS and can instantly shred most defenses before doing the same with the rest of your tank.
+- The North Star is a minigun that deals an absolutely ludicrous amount of DPS and can instantly shred most defenses before doing the same with the rest of your tank.
 You might be tempted to try and loot it for yourself upon seeing an enemy with one, but due to it being both a large and high priority target, chances are the only way you'll even end up surviving the encounter is to outright take out the North Star.

-- Also from Steamlands is Thor's Hammer, a railgun that fires hitscan blasts that cannot be avoided and inflict massive amounts of damage per shot, making it liable to instantly take out key defenses or tank components.
+- Thor's Hammer, a railgun that fires hitscan blasts that cannot be avoided and inflict massive amounts of damage per shot, making it liable to instantly take out key defenses or tank components.
 Worse still, a full-health Thor's Hammer has deadly precision, so it's not going to miss - and not even Reflectium will save you since it's the only gun in the game that outright ignores it.

 - That One Level:

 - Cave Chaos 2 has its minecart level.
-The jist of it is that you need to ride a minecart across rails.
+The gist of it is that you need to ride a minecart across rails.
 Sounds simple, right?
 Well, the rails' collision detection is set up in a way that the minecart sits on top of them fine, but you go right through them.
 Even worse, bats place down the rails progressively, and this combined with the game's wonky physics means you will be falling out of the minecart to your death.
 A lot.